Ocasio-Cortez adviser admits he falsely claimed Green New Deal didn't promise security for those 'unwilling' to work'

 The exchange prompted a flurry of support for Hockett on social media among liberal audiences.
 The left-wing activist group Media Matters for America wrote, "Watch what happens when Tucker Carlson steps outside the conservative media bubble and gets fact-checked on Green New Deal falsehoods."

-But over the weekend, Saikat Chakrabarti, Ocasio-Cortez's chief of staff, seemingly confirmed that the FAQ shared with NPR and posted on Ocasio-Cortez's website was genuine.
+But over the weekend, Saikat Chakrabarti, Ocasio-Cortez's chief of staff, seemingly admitted that the FAQ shared with NPR and posted on Ocasio-Cortez's website was genuine.
 Metadata from the document posted by NPR confirmed that Chakrabarti was listed as one of the authors of the FAQ.

 “An early draft of a FAQ that was clearly unfinished and that doesn’t represent the GND [Green New Deal] resolution got published to the website by mistake,” Chakrabarti tweeted.
 “But what’s in the resolution is the GND.”